AI Notes for Economics Students

 equations paired with interpretation

 Upload course materials.
-Get notes that pair every formula with its economic meaning — never memorize without understanding again.
+Get notes that pair every formula with its economic meaning, then use Notes to Podcast AI to review the intuition while commuting.

 model cards with graphs + math